Android-BD/mobile_app_with_environmental_sensor/README.md

 The application is called iAmbiance and the purpose is to gather environmental information about various locations such as restaurants.
 This environmental information is then uploaded to a social networking site.

 Key takeaway is the integration of an external environmental sensor.
 This project is simply a proof of concept.
 These type of sensors could be used for many different applications such as chemical spills, terrorist attacks, etc.

+Please see the *.pdf and *.jpg files for a presentation overview of the project.